Angela Merkel says she won't interfere in search for CDU successor | DW | 19.02.2020

-German Chancellor Angela Merkel has said that she won't interfere in the search for the next Christian Democratic Union (CDU) candidate.
+German Chancellor Angela Merkel said she would not interfere in the search for the next Christian Democratic Union (CDU) candidate.

 "I won't interfere in the issue of who will lead the CDU in the future or who will be the candidate for chancellor," Merkel told a news conference.